Aatricks/LightDiffusion-Next/docs/usage.md

 - **Steps** — Adjust sampling steps (1-150).
 The UI shows recommendations based on your scheduler choice (e.g., 10 steps for AYS vs 20 for normal).
 - **Prompt Cache** — Toggle prompt caching on/off (enabled by default).
 View cache statistics showing hits/misses and clear the cache when needed.

-[→ See the New Optimizations guide](new_optimizations.md) for detailed information on AYS schedulers and prompt caching.

 ### Multi-scale diffusion presets